crepers/aws-cdk-sonarqube/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to AWS CodeCommit integrate with SonarQube using CDK

 You should explore the contents of this project.
 The `cdk.json` file tells the CDK Toolkit how to execute your app.